lvash/Ecological_Genomics/Online_Notebook.md

 **How can I apply to my research?** Don't look for nucleotide variants 'just because.'
 Come up with a compelling reason to do so and how the results can relate to the broader picture of evolution and the virus.

-Small group discussion of Rockman 2012:
+### Small group discussion of Rockman 2012:
 - Most effect sizes are small - we are not getting a good representation
+- Small effect alleles are most likely not operating the same way large effect alleles
 - Are these methods identifying interactions between locis?
-No.
+NO!
 - Should relate to broader picture/question

--
+### Debate of Rockman 2012 and Lee et al. 2014:
+* Lee et al. 2014
+	+ Hoping to see bigger picture of how genetic processes interact with larger scale processes
+	+ Should collect data now and generate questions later?
+	+ Ask you question and apply appropriate tool

+Is it worth 4 years of PhD research?

+**Theme:** It depends on your question, use tools to answer it; perhaps broad sweeps aren't very informative.

+If comparing resistance versus susceptibility in populations: which populations would benefit from connectivity (looking at gene flow; could be conservation aspect)?
+Are certain QTNs related to resistance with a particular genetic background?
+How repeatable and transferable is the evolutionary process?

 ------ <div id='id-section4'/>